-Archaeology News - Fossil News, Archaeological Science, Archaeology, Fossils Phys.org provides the latest news on archaeology, fossils, archaeological sciences and archaeological technology.
+Archaeology News The latest news on archaeology, archaeological research and archaeological advancements.

 Megalithic Portal Ancient Sites News Feed Articles, news and new discoveries from the Megalithic Portal featuring geolocation and maps of ancient and prehistoric sites

 - Su Gardosu Tomba di Gigantiby SolarMegalith on 16 May 2022 at 12:12 pm

 Snow - this April - how is this possible!.
 Tomba di giganti Su Gardosu is a Nuragic megalithic tomb located immediately east of the local road to Lodine on the island of Sardinia (Sardegna).
 The burial chamber survived in good condition, albeit without vaulting.
 The exedra is likewise mostly distinguishable.
 The tomb is built of granite blocks.